DonP2748/simpleIOT/README.md

 # simpleIOT
-A student project about Low cost IOT network with thermostat and Linux pc
+A simple project about Low cost IOT network with thermostat and Linux pc